-- Node names must be set to unique names in ISM. - You cannot register a node with the same IP address or serial number as a node that is already registered in ISM. - Nodes with the same cluster UUID cannot be registered if the node is an Ontap cluster (ISM 2.7.0.020 or later). - To access a node, the required account information must be set in the node information. - In ISM, the specified account information is used to communicate with nodes for operations such as retrieving node information, monitoring, assigning profiles, updating firmware, and collecting logs.
+- Node names must be set to unique names in ISM.

+You cannot register a node with the same IP address or serial number as a node that is already registered in ISM.

+Nodes with the same cluster UUID cannot be registered if the node is an Ontap cluster.

+- To access a node, the required account information must be set in the node information.

+In ISM, the specified account information is used to communicate with nodes for operations such as retrieving node information, monitoring, assigning profiles, updating firmware, and collecting logs.